sherlock0062/LifeQualAbgabebereit/Readme.md

 on the bottom right corner of VS Code click on "Go Live" this is needed becouse the google maps api needs it to work properly
 # Webseit schould be working now!

+Those are the steps when the Database is already populated with data.
 -----------------------------

-If the webseit dose not work properly, try follow these steps:
+If the webseit does not work properly or you want to start from scratch, and the database is not populatetd, follow these steps:

 Make sure docker desktop runs before inputting any commands!